eth-educators/eth-docker/SETUP.md

 - Adjust ports if you are going to need custom ports instead of the defaults.
 These are the ports exposed to the host, and for everything but Grafana to the Internet via your firewall/router
 - Set the `NETWORK` variable to either "mainnet" or a test network such as "medalla"
-- Comment out the `ETH_NETWORK` variable, to use the main net, or set it to a test network such as "--goerli", with the two dashes.
+- If using geth as the eth1 node, comment out the `GETH1_NETWORK` variable, to use the main net, or set it to a test network such as "--goerli", with the two dashes.
+- With other eth1 nodes, the `ETH1_NETWORK` variable serves the same function, and can be set to `ethereum` to use the main eth1 network.
 - Set the `GRAFFITI` string if you want a specific string

 ### Client compose files